General rules (Download authors guidelines)

 Pradhan, S., Sehgal, V.K., Sahoo, R.N., Bandyopadhyay, K.K., and Singh, R. (2018).
 Yield, water and radiation use efficiency of wheat (Triticum aestivum L.) as influenced by irrigation levels in a semi-arid environment.
 J. Agrometeorol., 20: 31-36.

 Munjal, R. and Rana, R.K.
 (2003).
-Evaluation of physiological traits in wheat (Triticum aestivum L.) for terminal high temperature tolerance.
-In: Proceedings of the Tenth International Wheat Genetics Symposium, Classical and Molecular Breeding, Poestum, Italy, p.804-805.
+Evaluation of physiological traits in wheat for terminal high temperature tolerance.
+In: Proceedings of the 10th International Wheat Genetics Symposium, Classical & Molecular Breeding, Poestum, Italy, p.804-805.

 Pandey, V and Patel, H.R.
 (2008).
 Impact of climate change on agriculture over Gujarat.
 In: Climate Change and Agriculture over India.
 (Eds.
 G.S.L.H.V Prasad Rao, G.G.S.N.
 Rao and Y.S.
 Ramakrishna). pp. 163-181, Kerala Agricultural University, Thrissur.

 Bal, S.K., Mukherjee, J., Choudhury, B.U. and Dhawan, A.K.
 (2018).
 Advances in Crop Environment Interaction.
 Springer Nature Singapore Pte Ltd., p.437

 Mokashi, D.D., Jadhav, J.D., Khadtare, S.V., Rao, G.G.S.N., Bavadekar, V.R. and Kadam, J.R.
 (2008).
 A two Decadal Research in Agrometeorology.
 AICRP on Agrometeorology, ZARS, Solapur